viktor-nikolov/MicroBlaze-DDR3-tutorial/MicroBlaze_hw_design_tutorial/Readme.md

 ## Peripherals

+We will use only USB UART and GPIO in this demo design.
+Nevertheless, other peripherals (e.g., SPI) can be added to the design in a similar manner.

-Drag USB UART  from the Board window to the diagram.
-It will create AXI UART lite IP.
+For UAT we use the benefit of the board file.
+Drag "USB UART" from the Board window to the diagram.
+It will create AXI UART lite IP and corresponding output port.

+We add GPIO manually.
 Search for "gpio" in the IP Catalog and drag AXI GPIO to the diagram.
 Double-click it for configuration.
 We need just one output GPIO pin for our demo, so we select "All Outputs" and set "GPIO Width" to 1:

 ![](pictures/gpio_config.png)